peterlydiard/mini-synth/README.md

 For a sequencer, should note length be adjusted according to changes in tempo?

 Portamento-type pitch slides seem incompatible with a wavetable-based design as used here.
+Possibly some kind of resampling filter using the scipy.interpolate module could implement this function, but more study is needed.

 Perhaps envelope control of VCO pitch could be achieved for attack and sustain but not for release, which will move around with note length.
 The pitch offset during sustain may be best set to zero anyway.
 Inversion of ADSR is said to make